mqnfred/hips/README.md

 Most of the big shops out there need to roll out their secret managers, in part because they are higher-profile targets and because secrets cannot be tied to individuals anymore.
-You can probably find an AWS that does that.
+You can probably find an AWS service that does that.

 For small shops who do not want to marry into any cloud provider however, tracking secrets is a weird exercise.
 We suggest tracking them alongside the code, which is possible thanks to the small scale.

-By treating secrets as code, we reduce the source of truths in our distributed systems by one.
+By treating secrets as code, we reduce the sources of truth in our distributed systems by one.
 It also contributes to helping us design our infrastructure as code in our repo by making access to secrets easier.
 We'll call it minimalistic devops!